donat-konan33/AgenticWorkflow/README.md

 This is an agentic workflow making.

-we’ll build an autonomous research agent workflow.
+We’ll build an autonomous research agent workflow.
 The workflow involves:
 We could change target as well as our needs change:

 Below the different steps: